Diving Safari Maldives

-A Central atoll liveaboard route is also known as the best of Maldives or the classic route. it Covers South, North Male and the Ari Atoll on a week or 10-day cruise where you can expect all the marine life the Maldives has to offer.
+A Central atoll liveaboard route is also known as the best of the Maldives or the classic route. it Covers South, North Male, and the Ari Atoll on a week or 10-day cruise where you can expect all the marine life the Maldives has to offer.

 To Join a central atoll liveaboard you have to fly to the only international airport in the Maldives on North Male.
 From here all liveaboards start and end their cruise.
 When you arrive in The Maldives on the departure day of your liveaboard they will pick you up and send you with the dhoni from the pier to the liveaboard itself.
 Also, you will be dropped off at the end of the trip.
 Just keep in mind you need a 24-hour break from diving before you fly.